17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Master bedroom in a 2-bedroom villa suite (Credit: Simpson Bay Resort)

-We didn’t get a chance to see this resort personally.
+We didn’t get a chance to see Simpson Bay Resort personally.
+But here’s what you can expect:

 All have an island feel – and with the different room configurations, you can choose whether to bring the kids along or sneak off for a quiet long weekend away together!